Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 *AppDef* package provides low-level tools to allow parallel approximation of groups of points into Bezier or B-Spline curves using multiple point constraints.

 The following low level services are provided:

 * Definition of an array of point constraints:

   The class *MultiLine* allows defining a given number of multipoint constraints in order to build the multi-line, multiple lines passing through ordered multiple point constraints.

-@image html /user_guides/modeling_data/images/modeling_data_image004.jpg "Definition of a MultiLine using Multiple Point Constraints"
+  @image html /user_guides/modeling_data/images/modeling_data_image004.png "Definition of a MultiLine using Multiple Point Constraints"
-@image latex /user_guides/modeling_data/images/modeling_data_image004.jpg "Definition of a MultiLine using Multiple Point Constraints"
+  @image latex /user_guides/modeling_data/images/modeling_data_image004.png "Definition of a MultiLine using Multiple Point Constraints"

   In this image:
-  * *Pi*, *Qi*, *Ri* ... *Si* can be 2D or 3Dpoints.
+  * *Pi*, *Qi*, *Ri* ... *Si* can be 2D or 3D points.
   * Defined as a group: *Pn*, *Qn*, *Rn,* ... *Sn* form a MultipointConstraint.
 They possess the same passage, tangency and curvature constraints.
   * *P1*, *P2*, ... *Pn*, or the *Q*, *R*, ... or *S* series represent the lines to be approximated.

 * Definition of a set of point constraints:

   The class **MultiPointConstraint** allows defining a multiple point constraint and  computing the approximation of sets of points to several curves.

 * Computation of an approximation of a Bezier curve from a set of points:

   The class *Compute* allows making an approximation of a set of points to a Bezier curve

 * Computation of an approximation of a BSpline curve from a set of points:

 The class **BSplineCompute** allows making an approximation of a set of points to a BSpline curve.

 * Definition of Variational Criteria:

 The class *TheVariational* allows fairing the approximation curve to a given number of points using a least squares method in conjunction with a variational criterion, usually the weights at each constraint point.

 #### Approximation by parametric or geometric constraints